Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Introduction

-As an example of the usefulness of cube diagrams we present a filtered homology theory for a link $L$ defined from cube diagram $\Gamma$ of $L$.
+As an example of an invariant coming from cube diagrams, we present a filtered homology theory for a link $L$.
 The chain complex $C^-_y(\Gamma)$ of the homology theory is generated by cube states---certain configurations of lattice points on the $3$-dimensional Cartesian grid.
 Each cube state has an associated Maslov and Alexander grading.
 The differential $\partial^-_y$ counts the number of empty cylinders between two cube states, and decreases the Maslov grading by one.
 It is then easy to check that $(\partial^-_y)^2=0$, making $(C^-_y(\Gamma),\partial^-_y)$ into a filtered chain complex.
 See Section~\ref{cubehomology} for definitions.
-The homology of $(C^-_y(\Gamma),\partial^-_y)$ is invariant under cube stabilizations/destablizations and cube commutations, making it an invariant of the link by Corollary~\ref{maincorollary}.
-What is nice about this homology is that it provides an external check of the main theorem: The homology is determined by the knot Floer homology of a link:
+The homology of $(C^-_y(\Gamma),\partial^-_y)$ is invariant under cube stabilization and cube commutation moves, making it an invariant of the link by Corollary~\ref{maincorollary}.
+We prove:

 \begin{Theorem} Let $\Gamma$ be a cube diagram representing $L$ and $CH^-(L)$ be the homology of the complex $(C_y^-(\Gamma),\partial^-_y)$.
 Then